Aaraam Thampuran: Plot

 With the arrival of Jagannathan, Appan is back again to create troubles, but Jagannathan tactfully overcomes it and gets the palace registered.
 Presently the palace is occupied by an old musician Krishna Varma and his foster daughter Unnimaya, but is disowned by the rest of his family members.
 Though, now in the hands of Jagan, he allows Varma and Unnimaya to stay in the palace.
 Though, initially, both Varma and Unnimaya felt uncomfortable in staying with Jagan, slowly, they develop an affection towards him.
 Within a short time, Jagan gets involved in the problems of the villagers, and they started considering him to the heir of the palace and their leader.

 Jagannathan invites the ire of Appan Thamburan, with whom he clashes over the demolition of the palace, which he had earlier promised during the registration.
 Jagan, when he expresses his desire to stay at Kanimangalam, Appan sends his henchmen, who had to humiliatingly return from Jagan.
 Now, the villagers decide to hold up the annual festival at the temple, after a long gap of 16 years.
 Jagannathan takes up the leadership, and with the support of villagers, he starts the preparations.
 Within mean time, Unnimaya develops a closeness towards him.
 In the midst of this, Nayanthara, Jagan's close friend reaches Kanimangalam from Bangalore who expresses her desire to marry Jagan, which he declines, saying that he is now in love with Unnimaya.

 Nayanthara accepts his decision and goes back, wishing him all the best for the future.
 According to the customs of the village, the festival puja should be done under a head priest from Keezhpayoor Mana.
 Still, when Appan Thamburan interferes, the members from Keezhpayoor refuses to conduct the puja, which makes Jagan to forcefully take the younger Namboothiri away from home on the way back.
-Suddenly Nandakumar lands down at Kanimangalam with his friends, one of whom harasses Unnimaya.
+Suddenly Nandakumar lands down at Kanimangalam with his friends, who harass Unnimaya, and attempt to force Krishna Varma to drink alcohol against his will.
 This upsets Jagan, and, without Nandan's knowledge, he forcefully sends them back from Kanimangalam.